AddonAve/AutoMeds/README.md

 **IPC Multi-Character Support**
 	- Broadcast debuff info to alts (trackalt)
 	- Notify when Sneak/Invisible is wearing off (sitrack)
-	- Control target lists on every character with one command
-		- Command: //ameds all auraadd "target" [debuff|*]
+	- Send commands to other characters that are running the addon
-		- Command: //ameds all auraremove "target" [debuff|*]
+		- Command: //ameds all [command]
 	- Target lists will auto save in a separate file per character

 **Item Usage**